 pimatic.js at the command prompt.
 Pimatic should start and can be accessed on port 80 of the Pi. (user

-If all this works we can create our own image including your own pimatic configuration.
+When this all works we start creating our own image including your own pimatic configuration.

 Build a specific image

 Create a docker image is pretty straight forward.
-Create a Dockerfile by typing:
+On the docker host (your Pi), create a Dockerfile by typing:

 - automatic startup of pimatic